ionic-team/ionic-portals/website/docs/for-ios/live-update-provider.md

 sidebar_label: Live Update Provider
 ---

 A Portal's live update source isn't limited to Ionic Appflow.
-A **Live Update Provider** lets a Portal sync its web assets from any other update service that supports it &mdash; whether that's a third-party update service or infrastructure your own organization runs.
+A **Live Update Provider** lets a Portal sync its web assets from any other update service that supports it, whether that's a third-party update service or infrastructure your own organization runs.

 :::note
 This is for syncing Portal web assets from an update service other than Appflow.
 If you're using Appflow, see [Adding Live Updates](./live-updates.md) instead.